Man And Daughter Attacked By Rabid Beaver While Kayaking

 Layla was “screaming bloody murder,” Wherley wrote.

 Wherley punched the animal, but it continued to fight back.
 He ran to the bank of the creek with his daughter.
 Once they reached land, the beaver continued to attack.
 He resorted to hitting the beaver with rocks.
-After several hits the beaver kept coming.
+After several hits, the beaver kept coming.

 Finally, Wherley says, “I grabbed a big stick and smacked it on the head 5 times as hard as I could and the last hit crushed it’s [sic] skull.”

-Wherley compared the experience to a horror movie, and expressed gratitude that neither of them were bitten and that his dog had remained safely away from the scene.
+Wherley compared the experience to a horror movie and expressed gratitude that neither of them was bitten and that his dog had remained safely away from the scene.

 After the incident, Wherly contacted the Pennsylvania Game Commission.
 The commission told him to go to a hospital to get a rabies shot.